nordeim/Flash-Chatbot/docs/prompt-1.md

 ---

 Awesome job on your meticulous review, analysis and planning.
 Please keep up the good work in your rigorous and meticulous approach to planning and execution.
 You are now in Build mode. please save/stage your validated remediation plan before proceeding with it phase by phase sequentially. and for each phase, create a comprehensive and validated sub-plan with integrated checklist first before proceeding to execute it meticulously. always remember to adopt Test-Driven Development (TDD) methodology.

+---

+Please meticulously re-imagine a production-grade Streamlit chatbot application using Openrouter API, then meticulously plan to create the architectural blueprint for the application.